Parasocial Takes the Crown: When Feeling Close to Taylor Swift Is All in Your Head

 Interesting findings about lockdown language learning

-Interesting findings about lockdown language learning Education Beyond Borders Podcast
+Interesting findings about lockdown language learning Education Beyond Borders

 VERBALISTS EDUCATION news – We keep you informed on your education journey!